wordbricks/nextrows-blog/README.md

 npm run dev
 ```

-4. Open [http://localhost:4321](http://localhost:4321) in your browser
+4. Open `http://localhost:4321/blog` in your browser

 ## 📝 Adding Blog Posts

 1. Create a new `.md` file in the `_posts` directory
-2. Add frontmatter with required fields:
+2. Add frontmatter with recommended fields:

 ```markdown
 ---